SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ![Rest of the DPAgent config](./images/agent_status.png)

-## Step 8 - Register DPAgent in SAP HANA Cloud
+## Step 8 - Register the DPAgent in SAP HANA Cloud

 Now, that the connection between SAP HANA Cloud and the DPAgent is established, you can register the DPAgent itself in SAP HANA Cloud.

 ---

-> In case you are not connected with the Azure VM anymore, please revisit Steps 2.4 - 2.6 </br>
+> In case you are not connected with the Azure VM anymore, please revisit Steps 2.4 - 2.6. </br>

-> In case your DPAgent config tool isn't running anymore, please revisit Step 6
+> In case your DPAgent config tool isn't running anymore, please revisit Step 6.

 8.1 In the DPAgent configuration tool, select **Option 7** (Agent Registration) followed by **Option 1** (Register Agent).
 ![Rest of the DPAgent config](./images/register_agent_menu.png)